DCODE-GROUP/laravel-xero-oauth/README.md

 ## Runtime

-You can check if the connection exists with the below code
+You can check if the connection exists with the below code.
+(This will not work once `->getConfig()` is removed in Guzzle 8 https://github.com/guzzle/guzzle/issues/3114 )

 ```php
 if (app(Application::class)->getTransport()->getConfig()['headers']['Xero-tenant-id'] != 'fake_tenant') {